mjggel/react_itunes_api_music_app/README.md

 - React: A JavaScript library for building user interfaces.
 - React Icons: A library for adding icons to your React application.
 - React Bootstrap: A library for styling React components using Bootstrap.
+- React Router: For managing navigation within the application.
 - Cypress: An end-to-end testing framework for web applications.
 - iTunes API: Used to fetch album and track data.